JimmXY/CodeKata-VendingMachine/README.md

 # CodeKata-VendingMachine
-The code kata solution for the Vending Machine problem from Pillar Technology.
+The code kata solution for the Vending Machine problem.

 Author: Hariharan Arunachalam